Shark

 Headington mugger sentenced

-Ian Sleight has been sentenced to five years in prison for the following robberies on vulnerable people in Headington:
+Ian Sleight was sentenced to five years in prison for the following robberies in June 2003 of vulnerable people in Headington:

-Sleight, aged 41, has been a drug addict for 25 years.
+Sleight, aged 41, had been a drug addict for 25 years.
 He was homeless and lived under a bridge in Blackbird Leys, but sometimes stayed at an address in Headington.

 Charity shop break-in